ctnadovich/ebrevet/README.md

 <img src="https://parando.org/ebrevet/v28/riding_now.png" width=33%/>

 Yes, it's possible to "Un-abandon" (at least in the app -- not sure about your legs).
-Just hit "RIDE" again and the app will resume your ride.
+Assuming your time hasn't run out, just hit "RIDE" again and the app will resume your ride so you can attempt to finish.

 ### Check-In and Finish Codes